 - Relationship problems

 - Lack of support from friends or family members

 - Domestic violence*

-- Money problems
+- Financial problems

 - Excessive worry and anxiety

-- Feelings of worthlessness
+- Feelings of worthlessness or low self-esteem

 - Loss of interest in activities that you once enjoyed